RobotLeopard86/Jaguar/docs/spec.md

 Unstructured object headers are fairly simple; they consist of a 16-bit unsigned integer field count.

-Structured object headers are similar; they consist of an 8-bit unsigned integer typename string length followed by the typename string data of that length.
+Structured object headers consist of an 8-bit unsigned integer typename string length followed by the typename string data of that length.

 The body structure is shared between object types.
 It is identical to the regular `Value` stream layout.
 There is no "end of object" marker; as such decoders must accurately keep track of nesting depth and object boundaries.
 As such, any additional values beyond the specified number will be treated as belonging to the containing scope until the root level (the primary stream) is reached.
 Likewise, an insufficient number of values will cause the values after that to be assigned to the object scope.